-Toyota adds 361K vehicles to 2.9M car Takata air bag inflator recall
+Toyota adds 361K vehicles to 2.9M-car Takata airbag inflator recall

+The vehicles date to 1997 and have older inflators that are different from Takata products that use volatile ammonium nitrate to fill airbags in a crash

-DETROIT (AP) — Toyota is recalling 361,000 more vehicles worldwide to replace Takata air bag inflators that could explode and hurl shrapnel.
+DETROIT (AP) — Toyota is recalling 361,000 more vehicles worldwide to replace Takata airbag inflators that could explode and hurl shrapnel.

 Continue Reading Below

-TOYOTA RECALLS 2.9M VEHICLES; AIR BAGS MAY NOT INFLATE
+TOYOTA RECALLS 2.9M VEHICLES; AIRBAGS MAY NOT INFLATE

-The vehicles date to 1997 and have older inflators that are different from Takata products that use volatile ammonium nitrate to fill air bags in a crash.
+The vehicles date to 1997 and have older inflators that are different from Takata products that use volatile ammonium nitrate to fill airbags in a crash.
 Those are the devices that led to numerous deaths.
 But the inflators in this recall can also explode with too much force and spew metal fragments that can endanger people.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE